All Episodes

 So why do they have to do anything?

-The rest of us uh don't count anyhow.
+The rest of us don't count anyhow.

-You mean the Bush, you the Bush tax rate.
+You mean the Bush tax rate?

-Well, it's a it's a good point.
+Well, it's a good point.

-The Bush tax cuts, the Democrats want you to believe were only for the rich.
+The Bush tax cuts, the Democrats want you to believe, were only for the rich.

-And so, if the Bush tax cuts are only for the rich, why do we have to extend them?
+And so if the Bush tax cuts are only for the rich, why do we have to extend them?

 Why don't we just eliminate them?